nats-io/nats.java/README.md

 ## Platform Notes
 ### Linux
 We use RNG to generate unique inbox names.
 A peculiarity of the JDK on Linux (see [JDK-6202721] (https://bugs.openjdk.java.net/browse/JDK-6202721) and [JDK-6521844](https://bugs.openjdk.java.net/browse/JDK-6521844)) causes Java to use `/dev/random` even when `/dev/urandom` is called for.
-The net effect is that successive calls to `newInbox()`, either directly or through calling `request()` will become very slow, on the order of seconds, making many applications unusuable if the issue is not addressed.
+The net effect is that successive calls to `newInbox()`, either directly or through calling `request()` will become very slow, on the order of seconds, making many applications unusable if the issue is not addressed.
 A simple workaround would be to use the following jvm args.

 `-Djava.security.egd=file:/dev/./urandom`